 BLOG SUBMISSION: Accepted year-round

-To be published April 2019, the print edition welcomes contributions that speak to Life After Incarceration.
-The issue will focus on the lived experiences of formerly incarcerated people.
+To be published in April 2020, the print edition welcomes contributions that speak to anti-Blackness in American policymaking and how we can implement anti-racist policy moving forward.
 Please find more information on the call for content blog post.

 We want to hear from you.

-- Original articles with strong arguments, a compelling narrative, and clear policy recommendations; if previously published, HJAAP must be provided permission to republish
+- Original articles with strong arguments, a compelling narrative, and clear policy recommendations; if previously published, HJAAP must be given permission to republish

 - 1,500-3,000 words